matthewjumpsoffbuildings/vue-pug-plugin/README.md

 p!= unbuffered // <--- will insert 'foo' at compile-time, not client-side
 ```

-The majority of the time when using pug inside a Vue template, you only really care about _Vue_ data/variables, hence why the default buffered/unescaped code syntax is transformed into the Vue antlers syntax
+The majority of the time when using pug inside a Vue template, you only really care about _Vue_ data/variables, hence why the more common pug buffered/escaped symbols are transformed into the Vue antlers syntax

 ## Using with Laravel Mix